ska-telescope/developer.skatelescope.org/src/index.rst

 Testing
 =======

 Tests are a key part of producing working software.
-We suggest you look at our :doc:`policies/ska-testing-policy-and-strategy`, and our :doc:`tools/testing`.
+We suggest you look at our :doc:`policies/ska-testing-policy-and-strategy`, and our :doc:`tools/bdd-test-context` and :doc:`tools/bdd-walkthrough`.

 Test Infrastructure
 ===================